rawitat/gtypist_lessons/README.md

 # Requirement
 - GNU Typist (any version should do, I tested with 2.9.x)

-## Intall GNU Typist using Homebrew
+## Install GNU Typist using Homebrew

 To install gnu-typist version 2.9 using Homebrew, you can run the following command in your terminal: